How to Host Thanksgiving on a Budget

 If you’ve followed the first suggestion, you’ve most likely figured out what items are essential for your Thanksgiving dinner.
 Don’t forget to calculate how many people will be attending (and pad the number in case people bring guests or you end up with a Thanksgiving stray.)
 PopSugar has a helpful Thanksgiving cheat sheet to help you to figure out how much food you need per person.

 Because you’ve planned out your meal, you’ll be able to steer clear of items in the store that seem festive but will end up adding extra costs to your total.

 To be an expert saver, all you have to do is find coupons for the items you know you need to buy.
 Grocery stores will be running promotions on popular items all month and with many of them, you can buy them early to maximize your savings.
 I recommend the Favado site and APP to see what is on sale in your location.

 4. Throw a potluck style Thanksgiving party.

 Another smart way to save when hosting a Thanksgiving dinner is to make it potluck style.
 Invite everyone to bring one side dish or dessert, and you won’t have to worry about breaking the bank to feed a ton of people.
-You can be responsible for the bird (or your favorite main course) and beverages, and you’ll end up cutting costs and lowering your stress levels.
+You can be responsible for the turkey (or your favorite main course) and beverages, and you’ll end up cutting costs and lowering your stress level.

 Don’t let the cost of Thanksgiving stop you from enjoying time spent with friends and family.
 Follow these simple steps to have a holiday to remember that’s still within your budget.
 It’s just one more little thing to be thankful for this year.